Skip to content

 Research abstract

-Born and raised in Paris, I am a PhD candidate in Political and Social Sciences at the Université libre de Bruxelles and the Université Paris I Panthéon-Sorbonne, under the co-supervision of Ramona Coman (ULB / IEE) and Didier Georgakakis (Paris I / CoE).
-My thesis explores and compares different instances of political dissensus over the rule of law at the transnational European level, with a focus on specific conflicts that have erupted within the European Parliament.
+I am a PhD candidate in the social sciences under the co-supervision of Ramona Coman (Université libre de Bruxelles / IEE) and Didier Georgakakis (Université Paris I Panthéon-Sorbonne / CESSP).
+My thesis explores and compares different instances of dissensus over the rule of law at the transnational European level, with a particular focus on recent political conflicts that have taken place within the European Parliament.

 Morel, C. & Richter, F. (2019).
 Introduction.
 Legitimate or effective: the dilemma of all defence cooperation in the 21st century?
 (E. Hargrove, Trans.).
 Les Champs de Mars, 32, 7-28. https://doi.org/10.3917/lcdm.032.0007